google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 Solutions for static rendering come in all shapes and sizes.
 Tools like [Gatsby] are designed to make developers feel like their application is being rendered dynamically rather than generated as a build step.
-Others like [Jekyl] and [Metalsmith] embrace their static nature, providing a more template-driven approach.
+Others like [Jekyll] and [Metalsmith] embrace their static nature, providing a more template-driven approach.